-Cash and cash equivalents are comprised of cash on hand, cash in banks and highly liquid funds with an original maturity of three months or less.
+Cash and cash equivalents are comprised of cash on hand, cash in banks, highly liquid funds and market funds which are invested in U.S. government treasury bills with an original maturity of three months or less.
 Other bank deposits, if any, with maturity of less than a year are classified as short-term bank deposits within other current assets in the consolidated balance sheets.
 Bank overdrafts, if any, are classified as current liabilities in the consolidated balance sheets.